CartoDB/carto-selfhosted-helm/customizations/README.md

     > Note: One kubernetes secret is going to be created automatically during the installation process with the `externalPostgresql.password` and `externalPostgresql.adminPassword` that you set in previous lines.

-> Note: In case you're using an Azure Postgres as an external database you should add two additional parameters to the `externalPostgresql` block
+> Note: In case you are using an Azure Postgres as an external database you should add two additional parameters to the `externalPostgresql` block

-- `internalUser`: it's the same as `user` but without the `@database-name` prefix required to connect to Azure Postgres
+- `internalUser`: it is the same as `user` but without the `@database-name` prefix required to connect to Azure Postgres
-- `internalAdminUser`: it's the same as `adminUser` but without the `@database-name` prefix required to connect to Azure Postgres
+- `internalAdminUser`: it is the same as `adminUser` but without the `@database-name` prefix required to connect to Azure Postgres

 ```yaml
 externalPostgresql: